 Healthy Ways to Enjoy

-- Add a handful of cauliflower florets to a vegetable omelet or frittata.
+- Add a handful of cauliflower florets to an omelet or frittata.

 - Toss carrot, cauliflower, apple and ginger into a juicer for an antioxidant-rich start to your day.